Home

 Cedar felled for shingles, Franklin Division, 1942.

-Photo: University of BC
+Photo: University of British Columbia

 Bloedel's Franklin River logging camp became one of the world's largest logging operations, and continued after Bloedel, Stewart and Welch Ltd. merged with H. R. MacMillan in 1951, and again after MacMillan Bloedel was sold to Weyerhaeuser in 1999.
 The Franklin River Watershed is located in the traditional territory of the Nuu chah nulth People.
 Surveyed into timber cutblocks by the BC government, it was called the "Franklin Division."
 It is adjacent to the "Cameron Division" in which Cathedral Grove is located.
 Archival photos of the Franklin Division operations show how ancient cedars were felled for shingles; the photo (left) is entitled: "a lot of Red Band Shingles [a mill in Port Alberni] were produced from this tree."